A Vital Tool FOR NEW zEALAND BUSINESS

 As an Alipay merchant partner, you will also receive a QR code which you can display in-store or on marketing material.
 When an Alipay user scans this QR code, your store within Discover will open in the Alipay app, meaning they can learn more about your business and any special offers you have.
 This great for the many New Zealand business that do not have Chinese speaking staff.

 By becoming an Alipay merchant, your business will also be included in the many seasonal campaigns that Alipay runs.
-For example, Alipay is currently funding a campaign called the Alipay Golden Week Campaign.
+For example, Alipay is currently funding a campaign called the Alipay Chinese New Year Campaign

 An example of a merchant page within the Alipay Discover platform.